 At the same time, the Bretton Woods Agreement officially adopted "the Gold-Dollar standard."
 The Gold-Dollar standard would serve as a currency system used in international trade and financial relations.
 Under this system, national currencies were directly pegged to gold or backed by gold.
 This facilitated international trade and financial transactions to be conducted in terms of gold.
 Accordingly, participating countries fixed the exchange rates of their own currencies to the U.S. dollar at a specific ratio.
 The U.S. dollar, in turn, was linked to gold.
 In other words, the holder of U.S. dollars could convert them into a certain amount of gold.
 However, over time, the gold link to the U.S. dollar began to weaken.

-Due to the “Vietnam War” and internal economic issues in the late 1960s, the United States had to print a substantial amount of money, which undermined the dollar's connection to gold.
+Due to the "Vietnam War" and internal economic issues in the late 1960s, the United States had to print a substantial amount of money, which undermined the dollar's connection to gold.
 As a result, in 1971, U.S. President Richard Nixon ended the gold-dollar standard and allowed exchange rates to float freely.
 This led to international exchange rates becoming flexible and fluctuating.
-Following this date, currency fluctuations started to impact trade and investment activities.
-The late 1970s marked a period of significant changes in financial markets, fueled by the development of computer technology.
-During this era, interbank electronic trading platforms were established, making currency trading faster and more efficient.
+Currency fluctuations started to impact trade and investment activities following this date.
+The late 1970s marked a period of noteworthy changes in financial markets, fueled by the development of computer technology.
+Interbank electronic trading platforms were established during this era to ensure faster and more efficient currency trade.
 It was during this period that the forex market began to take shape.

 Establishment of the Global Forex Market

 On January 8, 1976, at the Kingston Summit in Jamaica, attended by finance ministers of member countries of the International Monetary Fund (IMF), the decision was made to establish the International Foreign Exchange Market, commonly known as Forex.
 Central banks were allowed to engage in buying and selling currencies and gold as commodities.
 This gave central banks the ability to intervene in the trajectory of national currencies not only through administrative means but also through free market methods.
 The modern structure of the Forex market has progressively grown and developed alongside technological advancements and the process of globalization.
-In this context, online trading of the foreign exchange market was introduced starting from the year 1993.
+Online trading of the foreign exchange market was introduced starting from the year 1993 in this context.

 ![]() |